1983 Pacific hurricane season: Hurricane Tico

 Rain from Tico continued into the South-Central United States; serious flooding was reported along the lower Washita River.
 Across Guthire, 5% of the town's population, sought three emergency shelter due to 7 ft deep water.
 Throughout Oklahoma and Texas, 200 people were displaced and six people were killed.
 A total of $77 million in crop damage occurred in Oklahoma.
 Total damage in the state was estimated at $84 million.
 Elsewhere, one person was killed in the Kansas.

-Tropical Depression Twenty-Two
+Tropical Depression Twenty-Two-E

 On October 18, a tropical disturbance was noted about 300 mi south of the Gulf of Tehuantepec.
 Moving west-northwest, the disturbance was upgraded into a depression.
 After turning northwest, the depression dissipated an hour before moving ashore.
-Lasting less than 24 hours, Twenty-Two was the shortest-lived storm of the season.
+Lasting less than 24 hours, Twenty-Two-E was the shortest-lived cyclone of the season.
 Despite the lack of damage, 10 in of rain was measured along portions of the Southern Mexico coast due to the depression.